The 10 Best Gozo Beaches for a Beautiful Sun Filled Holiday

 How to get to Xlendi Beach: Take a 20-minute stroll along the coast path from Siggiewi village.

-Xlendi Beach is one of the nicest beaches in Gozo, with crystal clear water and soft white sand.
-The view over the island towards Comino is stunning too and is perfect for both sunrise and sunset.
+Xlendi Beach is one of the best beaches in Gozo due to the crystal clear water and soft white sand.
+The view over the island towards Comino is also stunning and perfect for sunrise and sunset.

 The impressive cliffs are a sight to behold, and you have the bonus of beautiful caves to explore.
 In addition, there are several bars and restaurants to enjoy along the bay of this attractive beach.